 Children are instructed and practice involving an adult when unsafe behaviors or situations arise around physical or emotional well-being.
 This includes bullying.
-Promptly reporting bullying is part of school culture, so that issues can be addressed.
+Promptly reporting bullying is part of school culture, so that issues can be addressed and rectified.
+All instances of self-harm or threats believed to result from bullying must be reported to guardians by the school.